alex-gutev/generic-cl/README.md

 Accumulates all elements of the sequence `SEQUENCE` into the sequence associated with the collector `COLLECTOR`.

-If `SEQUENCE` is an iterator all elements up-to the end of the iterator (till `ENDP` returns true) should be accumulated.
+If `SEQUENCE` is an iterator all elements up-to the end of the iterator (till [ENDP](#endp) returns true) should be accumulated.

-Implementing this method is optional as default methods are provided for iterators and sequences, which simply accumulate each element one by one using `ACCUMULATE`.
+Implementing this method is optional as default methods are provided for iterators and sequences, which simply accumulate each element one by one using [ACCUMULATE](#accumulate).

 Methods:

 -   `T ITERATOR`

     Accumulates all elements returned by the iterator `SEQUENCE` (till `(ENDP SEQUENCE)` returns true), into the sequence associated with the collector.
-The elements are accumulated one by one using `ACCUMULATE`.
+The elements are accumulated one by one using [ACCUMULATE](#accumulate).

     The iterator is copied thus the position of the iterator passed as an argument is not modified.

 -   `T T`

     Accumulates all elements of `SEQUENCE`, into the sequence associated with the collector.
-The elements are accumulated one by one using `ACCUMULATE`.
+The elements are accumulated one by one using [ACCUMULATE](#accumulate).

-    The sequence iteration is done using the iterator interface.
+    The sequence iteration is done using the [Iterator](#iterator) interface.

-<a id="orgd690908"></a>
+<a id="sequences"></a>

 ### Sequences

+Generic sequence functions.

 #### Creation